elegant-scipy/elegant-scipy/markdown/ch1.markdown

     """
     fig = plt.figure(figsize=(8, 8))

-    # Compute and plot row-wise dendogram
+    # Compute and plot row-wise dendrogram
     # `add_axes` takes a "rectangle" input to add a subplot to a figure.
     # The figure is considered to have side-length 1 on each side, and its
     # bottom-left corner is at (0, 0).
     # The measurements passed to `add_axes` are the left, bottom, width, and
     # height of the subplot.
-Thus, to draw the left dendogram (for the rows),
+Thus, to draw the left dendrogram (for the rows),
     # we create a rectangle whose bottom-left corner is at (0.09, 0.1), and
     # measuring 0.2 in width and 0.6 in height.
     ax1 = fig.add_axes([0.09, 0.1, 0.2, 0.6])